ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 L. Servoli (Istituto Nazionale di Fisica Nucleare - Sezione di Perugia)

-Photon Activation Analysis in Vanadium, Gallium, and Nickel
+Photon Activation Analysis in Gallium, Nickel, and Vanadium

-R. Bentley (New Mexico Institute of Mining and Technology), Geno Santistevan (New Mexico Institute of Mining and Technology), Douglas Wells (New Mexico Institute of Mining and Technology), Adam Stavola (Thomas Jefferson National Accelerator Facility), Keith Welch (Thomas Jefferson National Accelerator Facility), Kevin Jordan (Thomas Jefferson National Accelerator Facility), Joe Gubeli (Thomas Jefferson National Accelerator Facility), Pavel Degiarenko (Thomas Jefferson National Accelerator Facility), Andrew Hutton (Thomas Jefferson National Accelerator Facility), George Khirashvili (Thomas Jefferson National Accelerator Facility), Lila Dabill (Coe College)
+R. Bentley (New Mexico Institute of Mining and Technology), G. Santistevan (New Mexico Institute of Mining and Technology), D. Wells (New Mexico Institute of Mining and Technology), A. Hutton (Thomas Jefferson National Accelerator Facility), A. Stavola (Thomas Jefferson National Accelerator Facility), S. Benson (Thomas Jefferson National Accelerator Facility), K. Jordan (Thomas Jefferson National Accelerator Facility), J. Gubeli (Thomas Jefferson National Accelerator Facility), P. Degiarenko (Thomas Jefferson National Accelerator Facility), L. Dabill (Coe College)

 To join the conversation, you must be logged in and registered for the meeting.